ffich/CHAOS/README.md

 - Virtual Timing
 - Alarms

+A bulding block view of the OS is depicted in Fig.1.

 ![image](https://github.com/ffich/CHAOS/assets/59200746/d0c19695-94ce-4739-b5a8-22973461fb22)

+*Fig. 1 - OS Structure*

 ## Main Characteristics
 The main characteristics of **CHAOS** are described in the below sections: